-- Drug abuse and addiction harms individuals, society and the environment in many ways.
+- Drug abuse and addiction harms individuals, society, and the environment in many ways.

 - Science knowledge and innovation play important roles in understanding and breaking the cycle of drug abuse and addiction.

-- Drug prevention, treatment and enforcement are all needed to stop drug abuse and addiction.
+- Drug prevention, treatment, and enforcement are all needed to stop drug abuse and addiction.

 How much did it cost?

 Drugs: Costs & Consequences was developed over a 3-year period between 2002 and 2004.
-The total DEA cost of the project is approximately $1.5 million.
+The total DEA cost of the project was approximately $1.5 million.
 Funds were provided by the DEA Educational Foundation to support the traveling of the exhibit to communities around the country.